 Туре Base Depth

 Leaders 60mm (square or round)

-Mounted Knights 40mm

-Dismounted Knights 40mm
+Gendarmes 40mm

-Footmen/Billmen 40mm
+Footmen 40mm

+Arquebusiers 60mm

 Archers 60mm

 Crossbowmen 60mm

 Levy 40mm

-Pikemen 60-90mm
+Pikemen (All Nationalities) 60-90mm

+Light Lancers 40mm

-Horsemen 40mm
+Mounted Arquebusiers/Crossbowmen 40mm

-Irregulars 30-40mm
+Skirmishers 30-40mm

 Cannon 60mm

+Forlorn Hope 30-40mm

 Note that the size of a unit at the start of play is significant.
 When a full half or more of the bases in a unit are destroyed, the unit is immediately removed from play.
-Units in this game represent the body of that troop type within a "battle," so a typical army will have three or four units in each of three or four battles, with each one commanded by a leader.
+Units in this game represent the body of that troop type within a "battle," so a typical army will have three to six units in each of three or four battles/wings, with each one commanded by a leader, in addition to the army commander.
 (Because this is not intended as a tournament rules set, point values and army lists are not provided: these can be taken from the usual sources to provide a sense of proportions and relative values of different troops types).